Sparshlohana/japji-sahib-app/SETUP_GUIDE.md

 ## 🎵 Adding Audio File

-**Important**: The Listen Path screen requires an audio file to work.
+**Important**: The audio player in Read Path requires an audio file to work.

 1. Download Japji Sahib audio in MP3 format
 2. Rename it to `japji-sahib.mp3`
 3. Place it in: `assets/audio/japji-sahib.mp3`
 4. Rebuild the app

+The audio player is integrated directly into the Read Path screen for a seamless experience.

 **Where to get audio**:
 - SearchGurbani.com